pablomilanese/car-classification/README.md

 ## Data Processing

 #### MODEL CHOICE<br>
-Clustering is an unsupervised method that helps by creating groups or clusters of data that is not labeled.
-This helps us find patterns in the data, which in return allows us to draw conclusions.<br>
-review with team, maybe expand on this point<br>
+K-means clustering is an unsupervised learning algorithm that classifies a dataset into a number of clusters.
+A cluster is a collection of data points grouped together because of certain similarities.
+This was an ideal algorithm because our goal with this project was to group cars with multiple variables into four categories.

 ##### BENEFITS<br>
 The main benefits that attracted us to K-means is that it scales to large data sets and helps create convergence.
-Because our goal was to classify cars with different variables into four groups, we found the K-means models to be the best suited option for this task.
+Because our goal was to classify cars with different variables into four groups, we found the K-means model to be the best option for this task.

 ##### LIMITATIONS<br>
 The biggest limitations of clustering models occurs when the data is of varying size and density.
 Specifically, outliers may drag information from the center, making the model less accurate.
 In our case we had two outliers that did not skew our data.
 Although another limitation is that when we scale with number of dimensions there can be an increase in distance, we can correct this by using PCA (principal component analysis) to modify the clustering algorithm. <br>

 #### CHANGES IN MODEL CHOICE<br>
 Although we were set on building a model that would apply to the automobile world, we changed the course of our project after our second deliverable.
 In the beginning our goal was to create a model that would help engineers predict what would be the best fuel system for a specific car.
-After many trial and error runs and doing research concerning engines we realized that our model could not accomplish what we wanted to.
-Because we sill wanted to create a model that would be related to cars we decided that it would be interesting to see if it was possible to group them togethers in a fair manner, where they could race against each other.
+After many trial and error runs and researching how engines work, we realized that our model could not accomplish what we wanted to.
+Because we sill wanted to create a model that would be related to automobiles we decided that it would be interesting to see if it was possible to group cars with different variables to the best of the model's abilities.

 ## Conclusion
-After running our model our results we grouped them in the following clusters:<br>
+After running our model the cars were grouped in the following clusters:<br>

 |	#	|	Cluster Name	|	Cluster Trends	|	Examples	|
 |	:-------------	|	:-------------	|	:-------------	|	:-------------	|